Lord3dfx/PyRPG/README.md

 Now it's time to focus on improving the game.
 Many bugs are due to my lack of experience in programming, so they will disappear over time.

 In version 0.2, I plan to add more items (consumables, equipable items, artifacts), more unique monsters, more battle variety, and, of course, classes and races.
 But first of all, I will still focus on fixing bugs.

+## What's in v0.1.1:
+- Fixed error with monster's position in dungeon.
+Now you will fight with right monster

 ## What's in v0.1.0:
 - Added equipment for player!
 The only way to add equipable item is still debug menu, but soon they will be added as loot